-Sweet potatoes, pumpkins, chestnuts, persimmons, pomegranates, mushrooms… Typical foods in autumn, a cold and rainy season.
+Sweet potatoes, pumpkins, chestnuts, persimmons, pomegranates, mushrooms, quince… Typical foods in autumn, a cold and rainy season.
 During these months we like hot meals: soups, stews, baked meats, cooked vegetables…

 Below, we have prepared a season low-histamine food list.
 We are especially interested in them because of their nutrients.
 You will also find more intormation about other suitable foods in the low histamine foods table that you can download for free.

 – Sweet potatoes: are tubers formed mainly by starch, a glucose polysaccharide with two fractions (amylose + amiloprotectin).
 Unlike potato, it contains vitamin A (retinol), a fat-soluble vitamin that has several functions in the body.
 Involved in vision as constituent of visual pigments, it stimulates bone growth and development, it is essential to maintain the integrity of the epithelia and mucous membranes, it has antithyroid effect and anti-infective action.
 Although we can find them throughout the year, they are really appetizing now.
 Our recommendation is to cook them in the oven or in the microwave so that they do not lose flavor, retain a pleasant texture and concentrate all their nutrients.
 In low histamine diets we usually substitute the typical pumpkin cream for a delicious cream of sweet potatoes with onion and carrots.